getsitecontrol/wordpress-plugin/readme.txt

 == Description ==

 Getsitecontrol is your go-to **WordPress popup plugin** for any type of website popups.
 Whether you need subscribers, sales, customers or survey responses, popups will help you boost website conversion rates.
-Easily create an email subscription popup, a contact form, a survey & poll, an order form or a promotional popup for your website.
+Easily create an email subscription popup, a survey & poll, an order form or a promotional popup for your website.
 Add exit-intent popups, floating notification bars, and slide-ins to deliver your calls-to-action.

 https://youtu.be/A3WBiP8VWgI